GuillaumeHolley/TFrecordShuffler/README.md

 # TFrecordShuffler

 The script shuffles TensorFlow records locally and in-memory using as little RAM as possible, with or without external storage.
-It is intended to be used as a drop-in replacement for `shuffle_tfrecords_beam.py` in the DeepVariant training instructions when using the cloud id not an option.
+It is intended to be used as a drop-in replacement for `shuffle_tfrecords_beam.py` in the DeepVariant training instructions when using the cloud is not an option.
 The key advantage of this script is that it very memory-efficient but it is not parallelized so it takes much longer to shuffle the records.

 ## Requirements